Comparing Playwright and Cypress for WCAG Compliance Testing

 • Premature Scanning: Running checks before hydration completes yields false negatives for dynamically injected ARIA attributes.

 • Gradient Contrast Failures: Default color-contrast rules fail on CSS gradients or canvas-rendered text.
-Disable and implement custom checks.
+Disable and implement custom checks or scope the exclusion to affected containers.

-• Cross-Origin Iframe Blocks: Cypress cy.injectAxe() fails in cross-origin iframes without chromeWebSecurity: false.
-Playwright requires explicit frame.evaluate() injection.
+• Cross-Origin Iframe Blocks: Cypress cy.injectAxe() cannot scan cross-origin iframes.
+Playwright requires explicit frame.evaluate() injection to scan a specific frame.

 Frequently Asked Questions